 Some may consider Wix to be the King of all website builders, but it’s clear that it’s not your only option.
 If you want to build a website, you can choose from a variety of options depending on your budget and the purpose of your website.

 - If you’re a complete beginner looking for the simplest way of getting your website online, Site123 is the easiest option.
 It’s best for small personal and business websites.
-GoCentral by GoDaddy is another easy option – with the AI (Artificial Intelligence) feature, you can sit back while your website is built for you, ready for you to edit.
+GoDaddy Website Builder is another easy option – with the AI (Artificial Intelligence) feature, you can sit back while your website is built for you, ready for you to edit.

 - If you’re looking for the best way to build an online store, Shopify’s extensive e-commerce features make it the best choice for you.
 You can build an e-commerce store with Wix, but it can’t compare to Shopify’s selling and marketing tools.
 Squarespace has some good e-commerce tools, but would really only work for a smaller online store.